Learn

 The pros of investing in wine

-A low-risk investment
+A lower-risk tangible investment

 Fine wine is a physical asset, so it represents a very low-risk investment.
 When you invest in the market, your wines are stored in optimal conditions within a secure bonded warehouse.

+Fine wine has shown remarkably consistent returns over the past two decades.
 According to S&P Global, wine is one of the few luxury assets to have withstood the harsh impact on assets triggered by the coronavirus pandemic, proving the market relatively resilient.
 Indeed, wine is widely considered to be a ‘safe haven asset’.
+Moreover:

 The cons of investing in wine